 Exercise increases insulin sensitivity and the research shows that the greatest levels of insulin sensitivity are seen within the 6hrs after intense exercise.

 The majority of your daily carbohydrates should be coming during training and within the 6hrs after training to optimize insulin sensitivity.

 Because glycogen status is like a hockey players energy stores.
 The more effectively we can replenish glycogen after a workout (because you utilize it during training and during a game to fuel activity) the more effectively recovered we will be and the more energy we will have to effectively expend during our next physical bout.

 “Hold on, why don’t I just have carbs whenever I want?”

 You can do this, but you run into two issues:

-But, the further you get away from that 6 hour window the more insulin resistance will begin the climb.
-The insulin resistance of a muscle cell will linearly increase with the DOMS of that muscle cell.
+But, the further you get away from that 6 hour window the more insulin resistance will begin the climb in the trained muscles.
+The insulin resistance of a muscle cell will linearly increase with the soreness of that muscle cell.
 Meaning, the sorer you are, the more likely that that muscle cell has become quite resistant to the glycogen storing effects of insulin.

 Throughout the next 6 hours your muscles are going to be eating up those carbohydrates and effectively storing them in the legs because they really need it at this point.
 But the further away you get from that leg work out and soreness begins to settle in, the more those carbohydrates are going to be rejected at the cell site.